Generalisation in Multitask Fitted Q-Iteration and Offline Q-learning: Role of in the Proof

+where $\mu_b$ is the state--action distribution induced by the behavior policy, and $\mu_h^\pi$ is the state--action distribution at step $h$ under policy $\pi$.
+This coefficient upper bounds the worst-case density ratio between the distributions encountered during learning and those present in the offline dataset.

-In an ideal on-policy setting, the Bellman optimality operator $T_h^*$ is a $\gamma$-contraction in the $L_2$ norm under the same measure in which we evaluate the error.
-However, in offline RL, we only have access to data from a fixed behavior policy, so the state-action pairs $(s,a)$ are distributed according to $\mu_b$, while the Bellman target involves expectations over next states $s' \sim P_h(\cdot|s,a)$.
-This creates a **change of measure**: the propagated error $\|\hat{Q}_{h+1} - Q_{h+1}^*\|_{L_2(\mu_b)}^2$ can be larger than the “natural” contraction would suggest.
+In an ideal on-policy setting, the Bellman optimality operator $T_h^*$ is a $\gamma$-contraction in an $L_2$ norm defined with respect to the same distribution under which errors are measured.
+However, in the offline setting, the error is evaluated under $\mu_b$, while the Bellman operator implicitly involves expectations over next-state distributions induced by the transition kernel and a target policy.
+This mismatch introduces a change of measure.